Iowa school performance profile provides Davenport School District with baseline

 Spencer Maki Data from the Iowa School Performance Profile shows the Davenport Community School District needs improvement in a number of areas to exceed state averages.

-"It really allows us to fine tune our program of studies to include not only making sure we're in alignment with the curriculum, but also the delivery of that curriculum so that it's being delivered in an appropriate matter.
+"It really allows us to fine tune our program of studies.
+Not only making sure we're in alignment with the curriculum, but also the delivery of that curriculum.
 From a continuous improvement perspective, we're always trying to get better and that's what this data allows us to do," Superintendent Dr. Robert Kobylski said.

 The Iowa Statewide Assessment of Student Progress is the new accountability test for students in the state.
 The results from the test are used in the report.